lidormoryosef/KNN/README.md

   2.Second option is to give the client the option to change the parameters on which his data would be sorted.
 He can choose not to change the parameters and in that case the distance and K the KNN algorithm will recieve is euclidean distance and 5.

-  3.Third option is to classify the data provided by the client.
+  3.Third option is to classify the data provided by the client, using the machine learning method:KNN.

   4.Fourth option is to send the client the classification for each vector he asked us to classify( the vectors that are in the unclassified data) for him to print him to it to his screen.